chaudharyan/Getting-and-Cleaning-Data-Course-Project/README.txt

 		   			joined_data<-rbind(train_data,test_data)

-For Task 2: Only those measurement columns are extracted from above dataset which contains either strings 'mean' or 'std'
+For Task 2: Only those measurement columns are extracted from above dataset which contains either 'mean' or 'std'
-	    Grep() is used as these strings could be found anywhere (beginning, middle or end) in the column names
+	   Grep() searches for strings anywhere in the column names

 For Task 3:Rename all the activities (listed as numbers 1-6) with their corresponding descriptive names such as
 	   WALKING,